Neal-Sun/Leetcode/leetcode 1. Two Sum.md

 ## Solution ##

 * solution 1

+    Use the brute force method with two for loops, to check if any two numbers' sum will mathch the target answer, the complexity will be O(n^2).
+The brute force is too easy and I won't show the code.

+* solution 2

+    The second method is to use the hashTable to reduce the complexity.
+First we can add each node into the hashTable as "key: number, value: index", then we can loop over the int array, for each value, we check if there is another value equals to target minus current value.
+If so, then we find our answer and return.
+The complexity should be O(n).

       class Solution {
          public int[] twoSum(int[] nums, int target) {
             HashMap<Integer, Integer> map = new HashMap<>();